 Pupil Premium funding is allocated for pupils on the school roll that are known to have been eligible for free school meals at any time in the last six years.
 Children who were adopted from care also receive Pupil Premium funding.

-We currently have fourteen pupils in school who receive Pupil Premium funding.
+We currently have twelve pupils in school who receive Pupil Premium funding.

-Children in receipt of Pupil Premium work with a named Support Assistant or teacher at least once a week on a timetabled basis.
+Children in receipt of Pupil Premium work with our named Support Assistant on a regular timetabled basis.
 The majority of funding received is used to support this work.
 Any remaining funding is used to buy any necessary resources to support these children.
 The breakdown of expenditure is approximately as follows:

 The predicted impact of this support and intervention is an improvement in social skills/relationships; improved school attendance and greater confidence when facing new challenges, especially in Literacy and Numeracy.